 - A small group study session with a guide for leaders, including a Biblical reflection and discussion questions based on the material from one of the Sunday services.

-The resources are available on the national parishes resources website together with a flier which you can use to promote the resources to your parish.
+The resources are available on the national parishes resources website.

-The National Stewardship Team at the Church of England is holding a number of one-hour Online Giving webinars, covering setting up and receiving online donations, encouraging online donations and communicating with your community:
+The National Stewardship Team at the Church of England has held a number of one-hour Online Giving webinars, covering setting up and receiving online donations, encouraging online donations and communicating with your community.

 You can still watch the Online Giving webinar that was recorded on 12 May 2020.